 Give it a try.
 It can be really life changing when to become aware of old habitual patterns of being and thinking and then to shift those patterns and get really honest about the ways our mind can play tricks on us.

 As you begin to make these small shifts notice how you feel each morning.
 Notice your energy levels.
 Notice if some of the morning fog begins to dissipate.
 Just notice.

 Sweet dreams.
 I hope that this week allows you to build your immunity and your physiology up so that you can show up as the best version of who you are.

 Want a little support?
-Align & Awaken is a year long online coaching program that will help you make these small, incremental changes that overtime will have a massive impact on your health, your relationships and your connection to purpose.
+Align & Awaken is a series of programs that will help you make small, incremental changes that overtime will have a massive impact on your health, your relationships and your connection to purpose.

 Mar 22, 2021

 Spring is the ultimate metaphor for resilience.
 After a particularly long Winter it is time for renewal.
 As a global community we are slowly emerging from a hibernation.
 Allow yourself to take it in.